DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

 ### Step 3: the Git workflow

-#### Creating an R virtual environment
+#### Creating an R project

 Open RStudio.
 Select `File > Open Project`.
 Navigate to the local project directory that we created in step 1.
 Select the project directory and click `Open`.
 This will open the project in RStudio.
-This step would also create R's virtual environment `.Rproj` file in the project directory.
-This file is used to keep track of the R packages that are used in the project.
+At this step, RStudio will create a project settings file with the extension `.Rproj` in the project directory.

 In our example so far, RStudio automatically created the `my-project.Rproj` file in our project directory.
 This object creation represents a change that has occurred in our project directory.
 This change is reflected in the GitHub Desktop window.
 The `Changes` tab in the GitHub Desktop window should now look like this—